Kylin-Han/Personal/_pages/about.md

 Bio
 ------
 Ruilin was born in Xi'an, Shaanxi, China.
 He completed all his pre-college education at schools affiliated to Xi'an Jiaotong University for 12 years.
-He went to Nankai University and majored in chemistry, which was one his life goals.
+He went to Nankai University and majored in chemistry in 2021.
+During his undergraduate years, he made the decision to pursue his graduate study abroad in the US.

 News
 ------